oiwyn/EQ/README.md

 # PEQ
-Equalizer settings for my audio peripherals to be imported via Peace.
+My personal equalizer settings for my audio peripherals to be imported via Peace (or any other apps that allow importing EQ files).

 # How to use
 - Install Equalizer APO and Peace EQ